joekarasek/toolkit-drupal7-gulp/readme.md

 **Note**: Your drupal site needs to be up and running for this to work (for Epicodus students, this means MAMP is pointed at your project and running the Apache and MySql servers).

 ### Questions
 If you have any questions, suggestions, or comments, feel free to get a hold of me at `joseph.karasek@gmail.com`.

-### Limitations/bugs
-_This has not been thoroughly tested.
-There may be unexpected bugs.
-Do note that this gulp setup only watches for changes to files ending in `.module` that are located in the `./sites/all/modules/` folder.
-You will need to place your custom modules in this directory (subfolders should be okay) or change the `gulpfile.js` to watch for changes in a different directory._
+Or make a pull request!

 ### License
 MIT 2016, Joe Karasek